Loading page...

 A Next.js interface reads those JSON files so I can copy tags and lyrics, and see all three versions side by side.

-I listen to all three versions while doing chores, noting favourites, off-sounding moments, and any creative ideas (which I hand back to Claude to generate more variants).
+I listen to the versions while doing chores, noting favourites, off-sounding moments, and any creative ideas (which I hand back for more variants).

-I download the winning WAV and drop it into the song directory.
+I download the winning WAV to my Downloads folder.
+Claude spots it there and copies it into the song directory — I never touch the folder myself.

-A single slash command triggers the remaining video and publishing steps.
+A single slash command triggers the video and publishing steps.

-The YouTube Data API uploads the video with its description, tags, category, and metadata pre-filled.
+The YouTube Data API uploads the video with its title, description, tags, and thumbnail pre-filled — straight from the editor.

 I flip the video to public by hand — YouTube really does not want that automated, for good anti-spam reasons.
 Fair.

-The YouTube link is written back into the song JSON, and the Next.js page automatically swaps the Suno-tags view for an embedded YouTube iframe.
+The YouTube link is written back into the song JSON, and the Next.js page automatically swaps the Suno-tags view for an embedded YouTube player.

-Claude Code generates a quiz from the core facts in both the song and the cheat sheet, marking which ones are covered by the song and which are not.
+Claude generates a 12–16 question quiz from the facts in both the song and the cheat sheet, marking which ones the song actually covers.

-Claude Code commits and pushes to GitHub, which auto-deploys the updated site to Vercel.
+The changes are committed and pushed to GitHub, which auto-deploys the updated site to Vercel.